dwrobel/flatcam/README.md

 - fixed issue in NCC Tool when using area option
 - added formatting for some strings in the app strings, making the future translations easier
+- made changes in the Excellon Tools Table to make it more clear that the tools are selected in the # column and not in the Plot column

 1.09.2019